Skip to main content

 Technique 2: Few-Shot Examples

-Showing the model a completed example is one of the most effective ways to get consistent formatting.
+Showing the model a completed example is one of the most effective ways to get consistent formatting — this is the few-shot prompting technique applied to output structure.
 The model mirrors the structure it sees:

 Few-shot example for consistent JSON formatting